ossd-sp22/project-evaluation/fontview_evaluation.md

     - __how many of such issues are there?__
     1
     - __look at a few of them, do you think you could submit a fix?__
+    In the closed issues there is an [update README](https://github.com/googlefonts/fontview/issues/30), which we think that we are able to fix it.

 __Pull requests__